Carter Ham: Views

-Ham was quoted in an online Washington Post article by Greg Miller and Craig Whitlock, posted on October 1, 2012, that, as saying, that, as a result of al-Qaeda in the Islamic Maghreb's overtaking and capturing more territory in Mali in Africa, and possessing arms from Libya after the Libyan Civil War which overthrew Muammar Gaddafi, there is the possibility of the U.S. assisting, but not leading, counterterrorism operations done by other countries.
+Ham was quoted in an online Washington Post article by Greg Miller and Craig Whitlock, posted on 1 October 2012, that, as saying, that, as a result of al-Qaeda in the Islamic Maghreb's overtaking and capturing more territory in Mali in Africa, and possessing arms from Libya after the Libyan Civil War which overthrew Muammar Gaddafi, there is the possibility of the U.S. assisting, but not leading, counterterrorism operations done by other countries.
 A more radical step would be the use of drones.

-While speaking about the Chinese presence that was "everywhere" in Africa, Ham expressed an appreciation for the economic competition between China and the U.S. in Africa, observing that China was "very good at infrastructure development – roads, bridges, airports, government buildings and the like – constructed by the Chinese in – which greatly benefits the African people."
+While speaking in December 2012 at Chatham House, Ham said while he would not characterize the U.S.-China relationship in Africa as adversarial, the two countries had taken different approaches to the continent.
+The United States focused on investment in human capital while China focused on infrastructure development.

 Post-retirement

 In 2015, Ham was elected chairman of the National Commission on the Future of the Army, an eight-member panel tasked with making recommendations on the size, force structure and capabilities of the Army.
-The committee was disbanded soon after publishing its findings on January 28, 2016.
+The committee was disbanded soon after publishing its findings on 28 January 2016.

 Ham became an executive vice president of the Association of the United States Army (AUSA) in February 2016.
-He succeeded Gordon R. Sullivan as President and CEO of AUSA on July 1, 2016.
-He relinquished the presidency to Robert Brooks Brown on September 30, 2021.
+He succeeded Gordon R. Sullivan as president and CEO of AUSA on 1 July 2016.
+He relinquished the presidency to Robert Brooks Brown on 30 September 2021.